m-lab/bq2geojson/README.md

 script assumes you want all twelve months.

 index.js will create three directories: ./bigquery/csv/, ./html/geojson/,
 and ./tmp/.
-The CSV directory will contain the CSV data from BigQuery, the the geojson/ directory will contain the GeoJSON files processed by Turf.js, and the tmp/ directory will contain various intermediate files based on the various steps between CSV and GeoJSON.
-Files in the ./tmp/ directory may be useful for debugging and may perhaps be used to avoid rerunning the same lengthy operation on some data if the overall process gets interrupted for some reason before the final GeoJSON file is written.
+The csv/ directory will contain the CSV data from BigQuery, the the geojson/ directory will contain the GeoJSON files processed by Turf.js, and the tmp/ directory will contain various intermediate files based on the various steps between CSV and GeoJSON.
+Files in the tmp/ directory may be useful for debugging and may perhaps be used at some point to avoid rerunning the same lengthy operations on some data if the overall process gets interrupted for some reason before the final GeoJSON file is written.
 Some of the Turf.js operations can take quite a long time to complete, especially if your bounding box is large and your cellWidth is small.